Ayush-Khandelwal-007/Ayush-Khandelwal-007/README.md

 ### Talking about Personal Stuffs:
-- 🛠 I’m currently trying to contribute to Open Sources.
+- 🛠 I’m currently Working Remotely.
 - 🎮 I love to play with CSS.
 - 📖 Try to learn out of all.
 - 📷 A vivid landscape wakes up photographer in me.